spectram/astrospectram/content/_index.md

 Sometimes thoughts desist
 But I never resist
 For a hundred I exist
 None of which is me
+Yet, all of which is me

 <!---
 I started with a Stackbit v1 theme but heavily modified it for my purpose (stackbit v2 platform is looking great, I highly recommend it).